mdonmez/moves/docs/getting-started.md

 ## Basic Usage Workflow

-Here's the typical workflow for using Moves:
+Here's the typical workflow for using moves:

 ### 1. Preparation Phase